AppGharage/Curriculum/docs/core/README.md

 ## Version Control
 ::: tip
-Learn how to Use a Version control system such as **Git** to keep track of changes in a your projects.
+Learn how to Use a Version control system such as **Git** to keep track of changes in  your projects.
 :::
 * Resources:
     - [Sample](/#)